JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

 >* Start with a prior distribution on \\(\theta\\), which we can use to sample \\(\theta\\).
 >* What is the likelihood of \\(\theta\\), given the data?
->* We get the posterior probability of \\(\theta\\), which we can use to sample \\(\theta\\)?
+>* We get the posterior probability of \\(\theta\\), which we can use to sample a better estimate of\\(\theta\\).
+>* But we can still test the likelihood of this \\(\theta\\)...

 Now we can see what we are trying to do with Bayesian inference a bit better.
 Start with a prior and likelihood (going forwards on the graph), and then go backwards to calculate a suitable posterior.
-When we can't calculate this posterior exactly (which we can only do for the simplest of models), then we resort to approximate inference.
+When we can't calculate this posterior exactly (feasible for only the simplest of models), then we resort to approximate inference.
 Approximate inference works by iteratively updating the posterior (forwards) and then checking to see if the samples for \\(\theta\\) are good (backwards).
 In general approximate inference algorithms work as follows:

 *Given a prior distribution and likelihood function:*